 11. PACKING FOR YOUR ROAD TRIP HOLIDAY TO THE USA

-To use the coffee machine for tea just pop the tea bag in the compartment where you’d normally put the coffee sachet/pod and it brews itself and comes out in the pot below.
+Alternatively, to use the coffee machine for tea, just pop the tea bag in the compartment where you’d normally put the coffee sachet/pod and it brews itself then comes out in the pot below.
 Do give it a couple of cycles with just water first.
 Have you ever tasted coffee infused tea?
 It’s not nice!

 I would also suggest packing all the things that you’ll need in the car such as charging cables, tissues, sunglasses, small first aid kit, etc., in a separate rucksack so it is to hand when you get to the car hire depot.

 And packing cubes are a godsend to make it easier to find specific clothes from your suitcase if you’re constantly on the move from hotel to hotel.

 12. EATING OUT & TIPPING IN THE USA

 Foodwise we tend to eat at the equivalent of a Harvester/Toby for our main meals and cafes or hotels for breakfasts.
 For two people, meals would on average work out about $30-40 for a breakfast with drinks and $40-70 for a one-course main meal with soft drinks (this includes taxes and tip).
 So you can see it is usually cheaper to have an inclusive breakfast with your hotel.